 This is not rocket science, this is ACCT 101, BANKING 101 and CIVICS 101.

-Those pesky appropriations laws, those accounting rules, that modern monetary formality (the ‘political’ constraint to spending) keeps getting in the way of the modern monetary theory (where there’s no ‘financial’ constraint to spending).
+Those pesky appropriations laws, those accounting rules, that modern monetary formality (where there’s a ‘political’ constraint to spending) keeps getting in the way of the modern monetary theory (where there’s no ‘financial’ constraint to spending).
 As a result of their frustration, ideological MMTers have become their own worst enemy.
+If these MMTers can’t get the ‘description’ right, then how can they expect constituents to trust that they are getting their ‘prescription’ right?
+How can they expect policymakers to fund—read: APPROVE—their pet proposals?

 “The ‘keystroke to every need’ crowd are nothing more than populists offering free candy to children that in the end rots their teeth.
 Resorting to a ‘keystroke-first’ approach shows a lack of thought and creativity.
 There are ways to get at the underlying problems with pen strokes not keystrokes.”—Charles ‘Kondy’ Kondak